 Be sure to read the Quick Start section first.

 ShippingEasy has invested significant effort in building integrations to a variety of selling platforms, shopping carts, and marketplaces.
 For platforms/carts/marketplaces that provide an API, we can easily build an integration.
 For shopping carts that do not provide an API, it is necessary to build a plugin for that specific shopping cart.
-The plugin uses the API provided by the ShippingEasy server to send data to ShippingEasy.
+The plugin uses the Customer API provided by the ShippingEasy server to send data to ShippingEasy.

 Integrating an ecommerce shopping cart with ShippingEasy requires handling four primary activities:

-Sending newly created orders to ShippingEasy automatically, usually at the end of the order creation process.
+Sending newly created orders to ShippingEasy automatically, at the end of the order creation process.
 Typically there are one or more order status “types” that should be sent automatically and all others should not be sent automatically - selection of the types is done via a customer specified option.

 Sending orders selected by the customer to ShippingEasy.
 For orders that were not sent automatically, if a subsequent status change qualifies the order for shipping, the customer needs the ability to select and then send that order to ShippingEasy.